fishyEve/cookieChat/README.md

       - Read message sent by a client, push all messages recieved from a client to all OTHER connected clients (Kenneth) - 20 hours
       - When a client disconnects, the server notifies all other clients that a client has left the chat (Kenneth) - 19 hours
       - Server debugging (Eve & Estella & Kenneth) - 12 hours
-      - Signal handling on CTRL-C (Kenneth) - 2 hour
+      - Signal handling on CTRL-C (Kenneth) - 2 hours

   Client Subtasks